 The CPSC also sought the recall of another product in 2008 — 900,000 bassinets made by Simplicity, following the deaths of two infants.
 The bassinet safety alert issued by the CPSC involved 3-in-1 and 4-in-1 convertible "close-sleeper/bedside sleeper" bassinets.
 The agency said that if a Velcro strap was not properly secured when the bassinets were converted to sleepers, a baby could slip through an opening in the bassinet's metal bars and suffocate.
 It said the unit's metal bars were spaced farther apart than the specified federal crib safety standards.

 Earlier, one million baby cribs bearing the Simplicity or Graco Children's Products brand name were recalled following three suffocation deaths.
 The CPSC said at the time that the drop side of that crib could become separated from the frame, leaving a dangerous gap.
 The agency received reports of three deaths, seven infant entrapments and 55 other incidents involving those cribs.

 Simplicity and Graco products have been problematic in the past.
 Simplicity in June 2007 recalled 40,000 Nursery in a Box cribs, and in December 2005 it recalled 104,000 Aspen 3-in-1 cribs bearing the Graco logo.
 (Simplicity made products for Graco until a licensing agreement expired Dec.
 31, 2005 .)

-Hundreds of injuries occurred involving infant swings, high chairs, strollers and other products sold by Graco from 1991 through 2002, according to the federal Consumer Product Safety Commission.
+Hundreds of injuries occurred involving infant swings, high chairs, strollers and other products sold by Graco, according to the CPSC.

 Six deaths were reported resulting from Graco Infant Swings, which the CPSC said had restraint and tray lock failures that resulted in babies falling to the ground or becoming trapped in the seat’s leg openings.
 Injuries ranged from contusions and fractures to strangulation.